lmasullo/TriviaGame/README.md

 > Description:

-This is a challenging hangman game.
+This is a fun movie trivia game.
-Press any key to get started.
-The game will track your guesses.
-Remember you only get 12 tries!
+Press the Start button to get started.
+You will presented with movie trivia questions.
+You only have 10 seconds to make a choice, so don't delay!
+Good Luck!

 ## Getting Started